 With his knowledge of the project region and the problems that the species faces along its flyway, Nikolai would contribute to the successful implementation of the project activities.
 Within this project, he also has the task of monitoring the allocation and implementation of activities by team members and partners from each country, preparing the necessary reports on the work done and ensuring communication between the different partner organizations and the Project Steering Group.

-Mariana is responsible for communications on the “LIFE for Safe Flight” Project.
-She will take care of the good tone of the project’s internal communication and liaise with the different audiences.
-It will depend on the vision and content of all communication materials that will be created on the project to promote and build a better attitude towards the Red-breasted Goose.
-Mariana is part of the staff of the Bulgarian Society for the Protection of Birds (BSPB) since 2001.
-In addition to building and maintaining the public image of the Project, she has been doing this for the BSPB over the last decade.
+Emilia is responsible for the communications public relations of the “LIFE for Safe Flight” Project.
+She takes care of the good tone of the project’s internal communication and liaise with the different audiences.
+Emilia is a part of the staff of the Bulgarian Society for the Protection of Birds (BSPB) since 2011.

 Michael is a longtime member and volunteer in the BSPB and has taken part in many of the nature conservation activities since 2003.
 He has a Master’s degree in Ecology at the Sofia University “St. Kliment Ohridski “.
 He has participated in a number of projects related to birds monitoring and research at national and international level.